Study

 Select a resource above

-To those who are called, who are beloved in God the Father and kept safe for Jesus Christ:
+To those who have been called, who are loved in God the Father and kept for Or by; or in Jesus Christ:

-2 May mercy, peace, and love be yours in abundance.
+2 Mercy, peace and love be yours in abundance.

 3. When I gave diligence.
 I have rendered the words σπουδὴν ποιούμενος, “Applying care:” literally they are, “Making diligence.”
 But many interpreters explain the sentence in this sense, that a strong desire constrained Jude to write, as we usually say of those under the influence of some strong feeling, that they cannot govern or restrain themselves.
 Then, according to these expounders, Jude was under a sort of necessity, because a desire to write suffered him not to rest.
 But I rather think that the two clauses are separate, that though he was inclined and solicitous to write, yet a necessity compelled him.
 He then intimates, that he was indeed glad and anxious to write to them, but yet necessity urged him to do so, even because they were assailed (according to what follows) by the ungodly, and stood in need of being prepared to fight with them.
 190190 Then the rendering would be, “Beloved, when I was applying all care to write to you of the common salvation, I deemed (or found) it necessary to write to you, in order to exhort you to contend for the faith once delivered to the saints.”
 Macknight and some others give another meaning to the first clause, and one more literal: “Beloved, making all haste to write to you, concerning the common salvation, I have thought it necessary,” etc. For this haste the Apostle gives a reason in the following verse, “For some men have stealthily crept in,” etc. This is the most obvious meaning of the passage. — Ed.